Home

 $215.00

 Philadelphia 1866 Lipincott.
 Hardcover.
 8vo., 480pp., original cloth.
 Institution name stamps on fore-edges, plain label at heel of spine, small number stamp at lower blank margin of one page.
-VG, new endpapers.
+Good, inner hinges cracked.
 Volume II (of 2) only. (a58233)

 Mobile 1892 The Gossip Printing Company.
-Autograph edition, signed by De Leon at the bottom of the photo frontis.
+Autograph edition, **signed by De Leon at the bottom of the photo frontis.
 Hardcover.
 Octavo, 376pp., frontis, original printed cloth.
 Institution name stamps on fore-edges, plain label at heel of spine, small number stamp at lower blank margin of one page.
-VG, new endpapers, corners a bit worn, spine ends rubbed.
+Good, inner hinges cracking but text binding secure , corners a bit worn, spine ends rubbed.
 Scarce. (a58234)

 Stevens, Capt.
 C. A. .
 BERDAN'S UNITED STATES SHARPSHOOTERS IN THE ARMY OF THE POTOMAC 1861-1865

 St. Paul 1892 no publisher given.
 Hardcover.
 Large octavo, 555pp., portraits and illustrations, dark bluegreen cloth with gilt lettering and gilt picture of a Civil War sharpshooter crouching in a field.
 One can see where old library spine label, now gone, was once at heel of spine and one printed number on dedication page but no other library marks.
-Near Good, new endpapers, few pages have tiny closed tears or faint wrinkles, entire text is slightly toned, cover discolored and somewhat worn, spine ends reinforced.
+Fair, inner hinges cracked, a few pages have tiny closed tears or faint wrinkles, entire text is slightly toned, cover discolored and somewhat worn, spine ends reinforced.
 Text clean and binding secure.
-Scarce title. (a58286)
+Scarce title.
+Sold as is. (a58286)

 (Choate, Joseph H.) .
 MEMORIAL OF EDWARD B. DALTON, M. D.